Imagine a portable alumina refinery asset that can be moved to another location and continue to operate…

 A key criterion in the technology selection for Going FAR is compact, high-efficiency units that consume a small footprint volume (i.e. length x breadth x height).
 Some key areas of the refinery that require significant changes in technology from a land-based asset, are examined below.

 Water balance: Seawater cooling could be a suitable technology.
 It has no evaporation losses and therefore requires no additional make-up water.
 However, the environmental impacts of elevated temperature need to be managed and the risk of caustic contamination removed.

 Going FAR will have limited online liquor volume surge capacity and evaporation.
-As such, the design of the refinery will need to minimise potential sources of parasitic water - including purge water and hose water.
+As such, the design of the refinery will need to minimize potential sources of parasitic water – including purge water and hose water.

 Grinding: Wet grinding of the bauxite using caustic is assumed.
 This required all Bayer unit operations using caustic liquors to be contained on the ship, significantly reducing the transfer of caustic between land and the ship.
-This strategy minimises the potential for loss of caustic containment to the environment by eliminating sources.
+This strategy minimizes the potential for loss of caustic containment to the environment by eliminating sources.

 Bauxite transport from the mine to the ship will be by whatever is the most viable method for the given location – whether it be truck, conveyor, rail or pipeline capsule.
 The latter offers an interesting fit with the Going FAR concept, as it is relatively adaptable to a range of logistic and topological conditions.

 Digestion: In a typical low temperature digestion refinery, significant evaporation occurs in digestion.
 With limited space on Going FAR, a separate evaporation facility only adds to its total footprint.
 The design temperature of the digestion facility will need to be set to cater for all evaporation.